Buyer’s remorse is not a sentiment you want associated with your brand.

 What is buyer’s remorse?

-At some point or another, we’ve all encountered buyer’s remorse – the feeling of regret that comes after we’ve made a purchase.
+At some point or another, we’ve all encountered buyer’s remorse—that feeling of regret that sinks in after we’ve made a purchase.

 It riddles the mind with thoughts like: